 Similarly, handles like @dragon or @dracula may be sought after for certain buyers.
 And, well, you get the idea.

 To sum it up, here is what makes usernames unique: the length of the username (the shorter, the more collectible), the first-name value or noun factor (if its a famous first name or a noun), and the cult-collectible factor (if it’s a fictional character like @ironman or @dracula)

 In most scenarios, the usernames are traded for the ‘cool-factor’ where a buyer wants a name because it means something to them (say, they are a fan of the Narcos series and they want the name @pablo), or perhaps they want to flex their short handles like @r or @a1 or, maybe, they just want a handle that perfectly matches their name like @aaron or @david.

-For those that don’t fall in the above category, something called a hashtag value in every unique username is also a noun.
-For example, if you have the handle @italy, a known country that also happens to be a hashtag that is pretty common on Instagram with 132 million posts using it (as of Nov 2020).
+Cool factor aside, usernames that are common first names or nouns also have something we call a ‘hashtag value.’
+For example, the handle @italy is a well-known noun and a hashtag with 132 million posts using it (as of Nov 2020).
 With that in mind, just having the username ‘Italy’ in and of itself will generate your page a lot of traffic.
 Imagine the number of people who go to Instagram and look for ‘Italy,’ and anytime they do, you’ll pop up at the top result.

 A username with 100s of millions of hashtags will easily get tens of thousands of, if not more, profile visits every week naturally.

 Understanding the Brand-ability

 Like domains, having a perfect username that perfectly matches your brand name and website is an important aspect of building a credible social presence.
 Unique domains can go for millions of dollars on auction, so it should be no surprise that there are plenty of brands that would spend a fair amount on getting their hands on the right username that matches their brand name.